dkosmari/wiiu-sdl2-package/README.md

 It has experimental PRs not (yet) present on the official devkitPro repository.

-## Versioning
+## Package name

-Since pacman does not allow advanced versioning schemes, the packages here will use the same version number as the official package.
-This way, pacman will never "upgrade" it back to the official package, unless there's a new official release.
+This package conflicts with the official SDL2 package.
+You can only have one of the two installed.
+Pacman will take care of the conflict and uninstall the other version, so you don't have to do anything, other than confirming the removal of the conflicting package.